-The village of Kuta, in Mallakastër county.
-A reservoir caused by construction of the proposed dam at Poçem would flood the farmland below the village.
+Kuta village, Mallakastër county.
+A reservoir caused by construction of the proposed dam at Poçem would permanently flood the farmland below the village.
 The Albanian government has proposed compensation of €0.50c per square meter of land for those who can prove ownership and loss due to the flooding.

 Tavlan, at a roadside cafe in Mallakaster county.
 He spent several years as a migrant worker in Greece and recently spent time in jail due to involvement in the drug trade.
 Marijuana cultivation is growing around the Vjosa and much of Albania, as it is providing a quick source of cash for a population which otherwise has few choices for employment.